hjohnson12/Kanban-Tasker/README.md

 This Universal Windows Platform (UWP) application uses a Kanban Board to create a workflow for a specific task or multiple tasks.
 Still a work in progress, more features coming!

+***UPDATE 7/29/2019***: Work on this project will be possibly coming to a pause.
+I've discovered two major bugs within Syncfusions SfKanban control which prevents some essential functionality to kanban boards.
+The bugs are reported, and scheduled for patches, but I've been waiting on one for a while that has not been able to be fixed yet.
+Looking into creating my own control, but looking at the time frame before college starts back up.

 My initial purpose of this application was to track a single programming project and keep track of where I'm at on certain tasks for that project.